Battle (British band): Back to Earth - Mini-album

 On 23 October 2006, Battle released the seven-track mini-album, Back to Earth, which featured new versions of "Wicked Owl" and "Tendency".
 The mini-album was critically acclaimed but not commercially successful.
 Several of the tracks were produced by Gareth Jones and originally intended for the band's full debut album.
 "I Never Stopped" and "Easy to Listen to" were produced by the band and Jeff Knowler in June 2006.
 "Beautiful Dynasty" was released as a vinyl-only single in conjunction with Back to Earth.

 Break the Banks

 In June 2006, copies of the Gareth Jones sessions were leaked in plain black cases under the title Break the Banks.
 This was reputedly originally intended to be the band's debut album.
 The album was never released, though several tracks were included on Back to Earth.
 The band put the absence of a full-debut down to a marked improvement and prolificness in their song-writing.
 A new album, also titled Break the Banks was released on 3 September 2007, preceded by a single, "The Longest Time", released on 2 July 2007.
 Another single, "Paper Street", was released on 13 September 2007.
 The majority of the album was reputedly written in the six months preceding its recording.

+2025 Activity

+Founding band members Jason Bavanandan and Jamie Ellis have established a new set of social media accounts to remember the band, along with a new website which teases future plans.